Rocky Mount officer shoots domestic dispute suspect who pointed gun at police, city official says

 ROCKY MOUNT, N.C.
 (WTVD) -- A Rocky Mount police officer shot a suspect in a domestic dispute after the man pulled out a gun and pointed it at the officer, a city spokesperson said Friday.

-According to city officials, at 7:38 a.m. police received a 911 call about a domestic disturbance in the 100 block of Sledgefield Drive.
+According to city officials, at 7:38 a.m. police received a 911 call about a domestic disturbance in the 100 block of Sedgefield Drive.
 A woman there had been assaulted and had serious injuries.

 The woman was transported to Nash UNC Health Care.